About cervical cancer in India

 St. John’s Medical College, a unit of CBCI Society of Medical Education Bengaluru: The department is actively involved in preventive oncology work.
 Its role is to perform screening and field research handling gynaecological malignancies by radiation therapy and palliative care for management of cancer pain and terminal care.

-Dharmasthala Manjunatheshwara Educational Society Ujire, Department of Obstetrics and Gynaecology: The Department has organised free rural breast and cervical cancer screening camps and has established good rapport with the general public and NGOs to ensure better communication and outreach.
+Shri Dharmasthala Manjunatheshwara College and Hospital of Ayurveda Udupi, Department of Obstetrics and Gynaecology: The Department has organised free rural breast and cervical cancer screening camps and has established good rapport with the general public and NGOs to ensure better communication and outreach.
 Within PRESCRIP-TEC, the Department will perform screening and field research in cervical cancer.

 Tata Medical Centre: is a private cancer care centre, established in May 2011 and committed to delivering comprehensive cancer care, including prevention, diagnosis and treatment, rehabilitation and palliation, and research.
 The activities of the Centre within the PRESCRIP -TEC project will be coordinated by the preventive oncology unit after the formation of a core team.